 • Doc Talk co-host John Ridley says the film “jumps to the head of the line” of documentaries released this year, declaring, “I was just blown away by it.”

-The Belcourt Theatre
+The Parkway Theatre

 MORE SCREENINGS COMING SOON!